Incremental Computation: What Is the Essence?

-\defn{Iterate-Incrementalizer-Implement (III)} is a systematic method for design and optimization.
+\mysec{Systematic design and optimization---iterate, incrementalize, implement} \now{\chaptermark{Systematic design and optimization}} \defn{Iterate-Incrementalize-Implement (III)} is a systematic method for design and optimization.
 We present a vastly distilled overview of III and how it applies to different core language features.
 The method has three key steps, centered around incrementalization: \begin{description}

 \item[I1.
-Iterate:] determine a minimum increment to take repeatedly, iteratively, to arrive at the desired output.
+Iterate:] determine a minimum increment to take repeatedly, specifically iteratively, to arrive at the desired output.

 \item[I2.
 Incrementalize:] make expensive operations incremental in each iteration by using and maintaining useful additional values.

 \item[I3.
 Implement:] design appropriate data structures for efficiently storing and accessing the values maintained.